 Get super specific with non-field personnel

-As landscape companies grow to a quarter million in sales or better, it's often necessary to begin adding non-field personnel to the payroll.
+As landscape companies grow to a half million in sales or so, it's often necessary to begin adding non-field personnel to the payroll.
 We're talking about administrative staff and sometimes departmental managers.
 Keep in mind that these types of employees are considered as "overhead" expenses.
 That is, they aren't directly tied to billable labor/revenue generation.
 It's really important to have clear job descriptions for these people as you add them to your team.

 From a managers standpoint, Bass says he has found that providing a job description detailing responsibilities is only the first step.
 "You also may need to go as far as suggesting a typical daily routine for that role within your company," Bass explains.
 "You may also highlight the types of activities these employees should focus on in order to remain highly productive each day."

 For example: As an account manager, you are responsible for overseeing some field personnel (crews), in addition to a book of business (list of clients).
 Therefore, you must juggle the responsibilities of interacting with employees and clients throughout the day.
 Account managers must also assess weather conditions for the day (at 6:30 a.m.) to determine whether or not crews report to work that day.
 Account managers then meet with crew foremen (7 a.m.) to review route sheets for the day.